Thursday, August 17, 2017

 -- Do the nurses that care for me post-op have special training on adrenal insufficiency?

--- How often will you come visit me in the hospital?
+-- When will you come visit me in the hospital?
 Daily?

 I want to see you every day!